IlPoiana/GPU-Computing-2025-247176/operative_infos.md

 -   Indirect branches executed (`Bi`) and indirect branches mispredicted (`Bim`).

 ## CPU part
+1. Dense SpMV implementation (both binary and real) (done)
+2. COO implementation sorted by row and not by columns Naive Product (done)
+3. More Optimized implementation(0 skip, sequential access and loop unrolling)
+   1. Valgrind on the unrolled and the std one to see the branching factor and the cache behavior. **Cache** doesn't change it's behavior but it requires less instruction (probably the jumps in the loops).
+The unrolled is better by a slightly amount but subject to more branching due to the more checks, so it suffer more from context switching of the CPU routine

+   2. OpenMP see the branching of the threads
+4. Comparison between real and binary/integer numbers in performance(read things)
+5. comparison with optimization flags

 - Debate why COO and why CSR

 - Evaluate stack vs heap: